fbgallet/roam-extension-elapsed-time/README.md

 ## Features and instructions

-- **Elapsed time from now**: place your cursor anywhere in a block containing a timestamp and run `Elapsed time` from the command palette (Ctr/Cmd + P).
-Timestamp from nom and elapsed time until now, in minutes, will be automatically inserted after the first timestamp.

-- **Elapsed time between two timestamps**: place your cursor anywhere in a block with two timestamps separeted by `-` (default, see above for user settings) and run `Elapsed time`: the number of minutes between the two timestamps will be inserted after them.
-Or just click on a SmartBlock button, see below for configuration.
+All commands in command palette (Ctrl/Cmd + p) begin with "Time tracker: " and you can set custom hotkeys for each of them.

+- **Elapsed time**: place your cursor anywhere in a block:
+  - if it contains a timestamp, a second timestamp (now) will be added and the elapsped time calculated,
+  - if it contains already two timestamps, the elapsed time will be (re)calculated,
+  - if there is no timestamp (or a Smartblock button for a timestamp), the now timestamp will be inserted,

 - **Total time**: place your cursor in a sibbling block or direct parent block of a set of blocks containing an elapsed time (calculated with the command mentioned above) and run `Total time` from the command palette.
 Total time spent will be inserted and, if categories have been specified, total per catetogies & sub-categories.